textadventures/quest/docs/rpg-intro.md

 ### Time or turn?

 Is the game based on turns; the player attacks, then the monsters attack?
 Or is it time-based, with the monsters attacking every so many seconds.
 The latter would be more cool, but rather more complicated.
 Do the player's attacks have a cooldown?
 Is Quest up to timed combat?
-The timers on the web player are known to be flaky, so investigate that before going too far.
+The timers on the web player have issue with the lag between the player's computer and the Quest server, so investigate that before going too far.

 ### Defence

 What are the effects of armour or a shield?
 Is armour handled as one outfit, or as separate pieces?
 Is there a drawback to using them?
 If sci-fi game a shield could be something that absorbs damage up to a certain point before being depleted.

 Can the player parry attacks?
 How does that work?
 What weapons can parry?
+How does the player choose.

 ### Attack